abdirahman052/aws-serverless-microservices/README.md

   "timestamp": 123456
 }

-4️⃣ Validate the System
+4️⃣ Validate the Fix

-Errors dropped
+Error rate dropped

 Success rate returned to normal

-API Gateway served healthy responses
+API Gateway served healthy responses again

-This break → detect → diagnose → fix → validate cycle is exactly how AWS and Azure engineers manage incidents.
+This break → detect → diagnose → fix → validate workflow is the same pattern used by CloudOps and SRE teams at AWS/Azure.

 🌐 API Endpoints
 Method	Route	Service